esl/elixirconf-eu-jekyll/_participants/mateusz-front.md

 ---
 name: Mateusz Front
-pic_url: "/assets/images/mateusz-front-1.jpg"
+pic_url: "/assets/images/mateusz-front.png"
-tagline: Software architect at Software Mansion / Membrane Framework
+tagline: "Software Engineer at Software Mansion"
 github: mat-hek
 twitter: uusszz
+linkedin: /in/mateusz-front-596090296/

 ---
-Mateusz develops various multimedia applications and libraries at Software Mansion.
+Mateusz develops various Elixir and multimedia applications and libraries at Software Mansion.
 He read lots of RFCs and thus he knows many three-letter abbreviations.
-He can serve as a rubber duck for debugging or help decipher a Dialyzer error.
+He learned to like debugging (to some extent at least).
 He enjoys mountains, music and a cup of good tea.
 He is a co-creator of Membrane.